dbsxodud-11/ls_gfn/README.md

 # LS-GFN
 Official Code for Local Search GFlowNets

+*Note: I find that there are some differences in terms of mode metrics and hyperparameters.
+Now it is fixed.*

 ### Environment Setup
 Please first install your conda with yaml file and install the pyg (of pytorch 1.13).